Departmental Honors Projects

 3. The student should work with the library to have his/her project on archive within the library.
 Information on how to complete submission may be found on the honors website.

 Departmental Honors Projects in Adams Library

-- Digital Copies--Students should also submit a digital copy (Word document preferred or PDF) via email to firstname.lastname@example.org for inclusion in DigitalCommons@RIC, the Institutional Repository of Rhode Island College.
-In the subject line of your email containing your digital copy, please include your last name and the type of thesis (i.e. Jespersen, Honors).
+It is highly recommened that each student submit a digital copy (Word document or PDF) via email to firstname.lastname@example.org for inclusion in DigitalCommons@RIC, the Institutional Repository of Rhode Island College.
+In the subject line of your email containing your digital copy, please include your last name and the type of thesis (i.e. Jespersen, Honors or James, MAT).